marcelloti/COURSE-Iniciando-com-python/README.md

 # COURSE-Iniciando-com-python

-School of Net Python course
+Introduction to Python programming language course of School of Net

+<small>* Also added a small comment function</small>